-Alkham index of names and places at the end
+Alkham with Index of names and places at end

-Some Monumental Inscriptions Noted by Rev Bryan Faussett noted 1759, added 8th June 2007
+Also some Monumental Inscriptions Noted by Rev Bryan Faussett 1759, added 8th June 2007

 In Western part of Churchyard.

 236. William GAMBRILL eldest son of William and Mary Ann Gambrill of the parish of Hawkinge (born 1802) died June 18th 1866 aged 34.